 Housing Action Plan Updates

-At its October 18, 2016 meeting, the City Council approved a resolution to award the Housing Trust Fund of Johnson County with $500,000 for affordable housing projects.
+The City Council approved a resolution to award the Housing Trust Fund of Johnson County with $500,000 for affordable housing projects during its October 18, 2016 meeting,

 This represents the first action step taken after the council approved the Affordable Housing Action Plan during its September 20, 2016 work session.